 Five Year Review

-EPA completed the second five-year review at the JASCO Chemical Company Superfund Site in Mountain View, CA in September 2012.
+EPA completed the second and final five-year review at the JASCO Chemical Company Superfund Site in Mountain View, CA in September 2012.
 This review summarized cleanup activities that have taken place and evaluated whether the selected remedy remains protective of human health and the environment.
-According to Superfund law, if a cleanup action takes more than five years to complete and/or leaves waste in place, the protectiveness of the remedy will be reviewed every five years.

 A new PCE plume was discovered in 1993.
 (This plume is separate and distinct from JASCO's contamination plume which contained a mixture of PCE, methylene chloride, diesel, etc.) Extensive research was carried out by the PRPs which showed that the PCE originated from an off-site source.
-EPA agrees with this conclusion.
+EPA and RWQCB agree with this conclusion.
 Thus, JASCO is not responsible for cleaning up this PCE plume.
-However, the PRPs will be held responsible for making sure this new PCE plume will not adversely impact redevelopment of the site.
-They will be required to put a deed restriction in place that will prevent the migration of chemicals through the vapor intrusion pathway and continue to restrict the use of contaminated groundwater as drinking water.
+The RWQCB and Department of Toxic Substances Control (DTSC) are addressing the offsite PCE plume.

 Cleanup Results to Date